bhargav104/h-detach/README.md

 $ python train.py --id sat --caption_model show_attend_tell --input_json /folder/cocotalk.json --input_fc_dir /folder/cocotalk_fc --input_att_dir /folder/cocotalk_att --input_label_h5 /folder/cocotalk_label.h5 --batch_size 10  --checkpoint_path logs/coco_152_sat_baseline --save_checkpoint_every 6000 --val_images_use 5000 --max_epochs 30 --language_eval 1 --learning_rate 0.0001 --save_dir=sat-baseline --p-detach=0.4
 ```

 The train script will dump checkpoints into the folder specified by `--checkpoint_path` (default = `save/`).
 We only save the best-performing checkpoint on validation and the latest checkpoint to save disk space.
 Also, replace "folder" with the corresponding folder where the respective file is located.
+With the first command (Show and Tell) we get a CIDEr score of 98.0 and with the second command (Show Attend Tell) we get a score of 103.3 on the test set.

 To resume training, you can specify `--start_from` option to be the path saving `infos.pkl` and `model.pth` (usually you could just set `--start_from` and `--checkpoint_path` to be the same).